tyler-civitas/blockchain_network/documents/blockchain_new_insights.md

 ## 7 Transactions must distribute ALL of a previous payment

+ * Addresses can never be reused after they are output

 ![sample](https://raw.githubusercontent.com/tylerc-atx/blockchain_network/master/documents/images/sample_transaction.png)

 A new transaction must distribute ALL of the previous transaction's coins.
 The above transaction distributes a payment to somebody, stores the extra money in a new address (presumably owned by the sender), and loses a little bit of money as a fee to the miner who will post the transaction in his block.

+## 8 There is no transaction link going forward up the blockchain

+Each 'output point' is simply a transaction output that has a 'script signature' that only one person can use to seize the transaction output and create a new transaction.
+This often results in multiple inputs to a single transaction.

+One issue is that the entire blockchain needs to be parsed to find an old output that has never been spent.

 # Fun Facts